Topological invariance of Liouville structures for taut foliations and Anosov flows: Smoothing (bi)foliated homeomorphisms

 for some family of $C^0$ embeddings $u_\mathfrak{t}( \, \cdot\, , \, \cdot \, , z) : [0,1]^2 \hookrightarrow \R^2$ and a continuous, strictly increasing function $v_\mathfrak{t} : [0,1] \rightarrow \R$.

 We decompose the proof of Theorem~\ref{thmintrobeta:approx} into several steps.
-The first two steps---smoothing $h$ near the $0$- then $1$-skeleton of $\mathcal{T}$---is relatively straightforward.
-The penultimate step consists of smoothing near the $2$-skeleton and then extending it over the $3$-cells, and will be more technical.
+The first two steps---smoothing $h$ near the $0$- then $1$-skeleton of $\mathcal{T}$---are relatively straightforward.
+The last two steps consist of smoothing near the $2$-skeleton and then extending over the $3$-cells, and will be more technical.
 Indeed, some care will be required in order to control the derivatives of the smoothing along the leaves of $\mathcal{F}_0$.